mjlaufer/simple-web/README.md

 # simple-web

-This is a simple JavaScript library for building user interfaces.
+This is a simple TypeScript framework for building user interfaces.

+Inspired by Backbone.js and React.